graliuce/EJSCREEN/README.md

 # EJSCREEN

+## Abstract:
+This project aims to investigate whether machine learning algorithms can classify community blocks as majority low-income or not majority low-income based on environmental hazard indexes using the ECJSREEN database.
+The classification methods compared include naive Bayes, logistic regression, decisions trees, random forest, and XGBoost, and a neural network An emphasize on tree-based classification and feature ranking was used identify features that are the best indicators of income status.
+We also compare models trained on the entire EJSCREEN dataset with EJSCREEN data for only New Jersey to situate the analysis in a more local setting.
+From an environmental justice lens, it is expected that higher rates of environmental pollution would correlate to lower income levels.
+Thus, it may be possible to classify the income status of communities based on their environmental hazard indicators.

 The data used in this project is freely available to download here: https://www.epa.gov/ejscreen/download-ejscreen-data

 In order run the notebook, you must have GeoPandas installed in a conda environment